 Recent AgSTAR Accomplishments

-- In 2018, AgSTAR helped reduce GHG emissions by 4.27 million metric tons of CO2 equivalent (MMTCO2e):
+- Programmatically, AgSTAR sets goals to reduce methane emissions through the increased adoption of anaerobic manure management.
+The AgSTAR program helped reduce GHG emissions by 2.00 million metric tons of CO2 equivalent (MMTCO2e):

 Greenhouse Gas Reductions Due to AgSTAR Programs

-The chart below shows the amount of direct and indirect greenhouse gas emission reductions from anaerobic digesters on livestock farms from 2000 through 2018.
-The chart shows a steady increase through 2013 with an estimated total of 4.27 MMTCO2e in 2018.
+The chart below shows the amount of direct and indirect greenhouse gas emission reductions attributed to the AgSTAR program’s education and outreach efforts to assist in the development of manure-based anaerobic digestion systems from 2000 through 2020.
+The chart shows a steady increase in emissions reductions through 2013 and from 2017 on.
+Contributed emissions reductions in 2020 total 2.00 MMTCO2e.

 In addition to these environmental benefits, AgSTAR has: